-The University has continued to utilize established procedures for distributing the Policy Statement: Affirmative Action & Equal Employment Opportunity, Summary Objectives of the Affirmative Action Plan, and other related policy statements and notifying the agency personnel about the Affirmative Action Plan (Plan.)
+The University has continued to utilize established procedures for distributing the Policy Statement: Affirmative Action & Equal Employment Opportunity and other related policy statements and notifying the agency personnel about the Affirmative Action Plan (Plan.)

 The policy statements are widely posted at physical, prominent, and accessible locations on each campus and are distributed to all employees annually.
 The policy statements are also available on the Office of Institutional Equity's website, as well as the University's e-Policy website.